In adults, the most common causes of

 damage the ear.

 the middle ear after a cold or the

 the bones of the middle ear.

 Acoustic neuroma, a noncancerous tumor on the nerve that helps people

 may result in temporary or permanent hearing loss.

-(benign) growths in the ear canal, such as exostoses, osteomas, and glomus
+(benign) growths, such as exostoses, osteomas, and glomus